Tea Sommelier’s Iced Matcha Recipe (Cold Brew Matcha)

-Super easy to make and refreshing, this iced version of traditional matcha green tea is made using the cold brew technique and it’s perfect for matcha purists.
+Super easy to make and refreshing, this iced version of traditional matcha is made using the cold brew technique and it’s perfect for matcha purists.

 No matcha bowls or whisks needed.
 The secret to getting smooth, clump-free matcha is shaking water and matcha in an airtight container, like a cocktail shaker or a jar with a tight lid.